vSphere Desktop - FAQs

 The vSphere Desktop edition is intended for customers who want to purchase only vSphere licenses to deploy desktop virtualization.
 In addition to the vSphere Desktop edition, VMware also sells a comprehensive end-to-end desktop and application virtualization solution, VMware Horizon (with View). vSphere Desktop is already included in the Horizon (with View) Bundle.
 This offer gives customers the option to purchase vSphere Desktop as a stand-alone vSphere edition outside of the Horizon (with View) Bundle.

 vSphere Desktop is licensed based on the total number of Powered On Desktop Virtual Machines.
+VMware vSphere Desktop is not subject to a processor limitation.
 It is available in a pack size of 100 desktop VMs at a license list price of $6,500.00USD.

 vSphere Desktop can be used only for hosting a VDI environment.